honusz/Tonalite/README.md

 # Tonalite
-Wireless lighting control system

-Note: it currently only works on Python 2
+Tonalite is a wireless lighting control system that runs on desktop and mobile.
+Simply run the server on your computer with the command `python3 client.py` and enter the ip address that you want to run the server on.